rohitbhati-rb/Sample-Portfolio-Project/README.md

 # Sample-Portfolio-Project
- A sample portfolio site made using HTML, CSS, JS and SASS
+ A sample portfolio site made using HTML, CSS, JS and SASS.
+ This can be used as a template for designing a portfolio.